 All that was left was to decorate this part, and I love these Snowflake Elements with a bit of gold bakers twine.
 Oh, and yeah, one of the Home for Christmas dots and a couple of trees jut to give it some balance.

-As usual, you can buy anything I used to make this card (and even get some free with a $50 purchase) by clicking on any picture below:
+You can buy everything I used to make this card starting September 1st just by clicking on any of the photos below: